 Professionalism in the workplace is a topic that continues to evolve as we head into a new year and a new decade.
-Gone are the days of the completely formal office environment stuffed with cubicles and suits.
+Gone are the days of the utterly formal office environment stuffed with cubicles and suits.
 Today those are being rapidly replaced with open floor layouts and casual dress codes.

 Let’s take a look at what they found: